 Explanation: Taq polymerase is a DNA polymerase obtained from thermophilic bacterium Thermus aquatics.
-It is heat stable and can be grown in laboratory at a temperature above 75 degrees.
-It is used in cellular DNA synthesis processes and the optimum temperature is atleast 80 degrees.
+It is heat stable and can be grown in the laboratory at a temperature above 75 degrees.
+It is used in cellular DNA synthesis processes and the optimum temperature is at least 80 degrees.
 It is not readily denatured by repeated cooling and heating cycles and thus is used in amplification processes.

 5. These are steps taken in carrying out the PCR reaction:

 iii) DNA synthesis

 Explanation: PCR consists of a series of steps.
 Firstly, the reaction mixture is heated so that the strands are separated i.e. their denaturation takes place.
 Then it is again cooled so that the primers are able to attach.
 Once the primers are attached, the synthesis of DNA is allowed.
 This whole process is repeated.

 6. Which of the following is not a condition for PCR?

 a) Initial melting carried out for 5 minutes at 94 degrees